puybr/terraform-aws-ecs-cicd/README.md

     - See the how-to guide [here](./fargate/README.md)
     - `aws configure [--profile profile-name]`
 - Configure the [Codestar Connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html) in the AWS console
-- Add a "`terraform.tfvars`" file in each module directory and set the variables:
+- _Option 1_ - Add a "`terraform.tfvars`" file in each module directory and set the variables:
 ```sh
 aws_region=
 app_name=